paulxu1234/ameba_docs/source/application_note/power_save.rst

 +------------------------------------+----------------------+

-When Wi\-Fi is connected and the system enters sleep mode, WoWLAN mode will be entered automatically, and KM0 will periodically wake up to receive the beacon to maintain the connection, this will consume some power.
-If you are more concerned about the system power consumption during sleep mode, and Wi\-Fi is not a necessary function in your application, it is recommended to set Wi\-Fi off or choose Wi\-Fi IPS mode.
+When Wi-Fi is connected and the system enters sleep mode, WoWLAN mode will be entered automatically, and KM0 will periodically wake up to receive the beacon to maintain the connection, this will consume some power.
+If you are more concerned about the system power consumption during sleep mode, and Wi-Fi is not a necessary function in your application, it is recommended to set Wi-Fi off or choose Wi-Fi IPS mode.